mjneary10/shaunagra-test/content/cards/baby/personalised-christening-card-floral-cross-boy-or-girl.md

 description = "This is one of our most popular personalised christening cards with a floral cross, and is suitable for boys or girls.
 You can choose from 4 designs at checkout."
 +++

+This is one of our most popular personalised christening cards with a floral cross, and is suitable for boys or girls.
+You can choose from 4 designs at checkout.